AFARNOOD/Data-Engineering-Zoomcamp/README.md

 ## Syllabus
-<br> - Containerization and Infrastructure as Code
+<br> * Containerization and Infrastructure as Code
+* Course overview
+* Introduction to GCP
+* Docker and docker-compose
+* Running Postgres locally with Docker
+* Setting up infrastructure on GCP with Terraform
+* Preparing the environment for the course

+Homework
 <br> - Workflow Orchestration
 <br> - Data Ingestion
 <br> - Data Warehouse